kmykoh97/cg-websocket/README.md

 You can read most of the logics in binance/views.py

-This project is using https://github.com/LUCIT-Systems-and-Development/unicorn-binance-websocket-api as it's websocket manager
+This project is using https://github.com/LUCIT-Systems-and-Development/unicorn-binance-websocket-api as it's websocket manager.
+Documentation: https://unicorn-binance-websocket-api.docs.lucit.tech

 api:
 - http://ip:8000/binance/mini_tickers